Muddz/StyleableToast/README.md

 - Style toasts in a styles.xml or from code.
 - Set background color of the toast.
-- Set the corner radius of the toast and archive different shapes.
+- Set the corner radius of the toast for different shapes.
-- Set the transparency of your toast to get full solid or transparent toast.
+- Set the transparency of your toast.
-- Set stroke width and stroke color on your toast.
+- Set a stroke color and width of your toast.
-- Style the toast text with a text color or bold.
+- Style the toast text with a text color or bold effect.
 - Set a custom font for the toast text.
-- Set a icon beside the toast text.
+- Set a icon next to the toast text.
 - Set an spinning animation effect on your icon (see below example)
 - Works from Api 16+